booksy-security/Security-Header-Check/README.md

 https://anotherexample.com
 ```
 ## Review the Results
-Once the script completes its checks, it will generate a results file called `Secheader_Check_results.txt`.
+Once the script completes its checks (Errors may appear), it will generate a results file called `Secheader_Check_results.txt`.
 This file will contain detailed information on the following:
- - Missing Recommended Headers: Headers that are completely missing from the response.
+ - **Missing Recommended Headers**: Headers that are completely missing from the response.
- - Misconfigured Recommended Headers: Headers that are present but incorrectly configured.
+ - **Misconfigured Recommended Headers**: Headers that are present but incorrectly configured.
- - Deprecated Headers: Headers that are deprecated (e.g., X-XSS-Protection).
+ - **Deprecated Headers**: Headers that are deprecated (e.g., X-XSS-Protection).

 This was build from of the back of blkphox secheaders project, I have just modified the output for ease of reporting  with the use of AI
 https://github.com/blkph0x